-You can currently see the fifteenth and final scene being worked on at the museum.
+If you come visit, you’ll see the fifteenth and final scene in progress at the museum.
 Our team of embroiders come in each week to add more stitches.
 Completing a section, just a few centimetres square, can take several hours due to the detail of the design and the skill required.